Er. Cyrus Pithawalla

 We try to add value to the measures we take.
 Measures that will save money as well as improve performance.

 Quality doesn’t come by fluke.
 Quality is achieved by grit and determination and by unwavering focus.
-And above all you must enjoy the work.
-The day I stop enjoying the work, will be the last day of my life.
+And above all, you must enjoy the work.
+The day I stop enjoying the work will be the last day of my life.

-WFM: Do you think standardization will help?
+WFM: Do you think standardisation will help?

-WFM: What Advice would you give to the window and façade manufacturers and the industry in general and how should the industry tread for betterment?
+WFM: What Advice would you give to the window and façade manufacturers and the industry in general, and how should the industry tread for betterment?

 There is a dearth of good fabricators.
 They keep on taking so many jobs, they don’t grow.
 They could do better if they focus on the jobs in hand.
 Not that all of them are bad.
 Some are trying.
-But, just wishing for quality will not work.
+But just wishing for quality will not work.
 You have to have a proper system in place.

 And the same is true for suppliers as well – glass, profile system and hardware.